ipb-halle/k8sTicket/docs/Documentation.md

 Default: "false"

 Note: uid is an internal user-id and required to server more than one ticket to the same browser when `ipb-halle.de/k8sticket.deployment.tickets.max` is more than one.
+Nonetheless it also used when `ipb-halle.de/k8sticket.deployment.tickets.max` is set to one.

 ##### Pods (PodTemplate of the Deployment):